BenoitBouillard/route-tiles/README.md

 - python 3.x

-Open a terminal window and na`vigate to the folder that you want to download route-tiles into.
+Open a terminal window and navigate to the folder that you want to download route-tiles into.
 Write in the terminal window